 - Position oven rack 10 inches from broiler element and heat on high.
 Place a wire cooling rack on an aluminum foil-lined rimmed baking sheet and coat the wire rack with vegetable oil spray.
 Transfer chicken to prepared baking sheet; discard braising liquid that remains in slow cooker.

 - Note about drumsticks...
-I've made these with wings and drumsticks and the wings do turn out much more juicy and impressive.
-Drumsticks are yummy, but if you like both, go with the wings.
+I've made these with wings and drumsticks and the wings do turn out much more juicy and have more flavor.
+Drumsticks are good, but we all prefer the wings.

 Recipe adapted from Slow Cooker Revolution.